sfu-bigdata/bd-glossary/Glossary.md

 Skewness refers to a distortion or asymmetry that deviates from the symmetrical bell curve, or normal distribution, in a set of data.
 If the curve is shifted to the left or the right, it is said to be skewed. [#lesson-09](#lesson-09)

+### Smart contracts

+Smart contracts built on blockchain technology are computer programmes that launch autonomously when certain conditions are met. [#EmergeTech](#EmergeTech)

 ### Sort

 A type of data [transformation](#data-transformations) that orders rows by some chosen column.
 While simple, sorting is a powerful [operation](#operations) that supports many tasks, including ranking, extreme values, or duplicate detection. [#lesson-07](#lesson-07)